asadprodhan/How-to-mount-My-Cloud-NAS-device-to-Linux/README.md

 # **How to mount My Cloud NAS device to Linux computer** <br />

 My Cloud NAS device is a digital data storage device.
-NAS stands for Network Attached Storage.
+NAS stands for 'Network Attached Storage'.
 As the name suggests, My Cloud NAS device can be connected to a network and thus accessed remotely.
-However, the NAS device first needs to be included (i.e. mounted) in the computer file system to access it.
-This is in contrast with the other data storage devices such as USB flash drives or Solid-State Drives (SSDs), which are automatically mounted in the file system when they are physically connected to a computer.
+However, the NAS device first needs to be mounted in the computer file system to access it.
 <br />
 <br />
 Here, I present the stepwise commands to mount a password protected My Cloud NAS device to a Linux (Ubuntu 18) computer.